Pittsburgh Steelers and Minnesota Vikings to play in NFL's first-ever regular season game in Ireland

 The NFL's addition of playing in Ireland expands its international footprint, which this season will also include games in London, Berlin, Madrid, and São Paulo.

-The Kansas City Chiefs will play the NFL's first international game of the season in Week 1 at the Corinthians Arena in São Paulo, Brazil.
+The Los Angeles Chargers will play the NFL's first international game of the season in Week 1 at the Corinthians Arena in São Paulo, Brazil.
 The opponent has yet to be revealed.

 The Minnesota Vikings will be playing two international games this coming season, with a Week 5 contest against the Cleveland Browns at the Tottenham Hotspur Stadium in London, England, following their game against the Steelers in Ireland in Week 4.